2013 Honduran general election: Aftermath

 Juan Orlando Hernández was announced as the winner in a result the Supreme Electoral Tribunal's head, David Matamoros, called "irreversible", this followed initial claims by both leading candidates of having won.
 While opposition protests continued, Hernández said the result was "not negotiable with anybody" and named a transition team.

-However Castro and Nasralla disputed the results, and Venezuelan president Nicolás Maduro accused the United States of "meddling in the internal affairs of Hondurans."
+However, Castro and Nasralla disputed the results.
 Castro called on her supporters to hold a protest on Saturday 30 November.

 According to the North American Congress on Latin America, the elections were "fraught with irregularities and violent intimidation, threatening to throw the embattled nation into further political disarray."
 However, observers from the Organization of American States and the United Nations declared that the elections met international standards and were both free and fair.